Get More From Your Guitar Practice 8 Steps To Developing A Guitar Practice Schedule That Works

 A guitar practice schedule that works doesn’t hurt your creativity - they help you become a creative musician.
 In addition, your schedules can (and should) also include creative time to work on writing new songs, improvising, etc. How can it be boring to practice that which makes you a better guitar player and musician?

-Yes, mindlessly practicing the same exercises every day is boring, which is why you shouldn’t design a guitar practice schedule in such a way.
+Yes, mindlessly practicing guitar using the same exercises every day is boring, which is why you shouldn’t design a guitar practice schedule in such a way.
 You want a structure that works, not one that drives you crazy.

 You do NOT need to spend all your guitar practice time with a fixed schedule.
 For example, if you have 90 minutes to practice, invest 60-70 minutes working from your planned guitar practicing regimen.
 Use the rest of the time to freely play whatever you want.